-1. Belief, and not your training program is not the most important element in your strength building.
+1. Belief, and not your training program, is the most important element in your strength building.

 2. Big Gains Come with Small Steps